 switchport voice <VLAN_number>

 Step 5 Enable open-mode authentication.
 Open-mode allows traffic to be bridged onto the data and voice VLANs before authentication is completed.
-Cisco strongly recommends using a port-based ACL in a production environment to prevent unauthorized access.
+We strongly recommend using a port-based ACL in a production environment to prevent unauthorized access.

 !
 Enables pre-auth access before AAA response; subject to port ACL

 Step 6 Apply a port-based ACL to determine which traffic should be bridged by default from unauthenticated endpoints onto the access VLAN.
-Since you should allow all access first and enforce policy later, you should apply ACL-ALLOW to permit all traffic through the switch port.
-You have already created a default ISE authorization to allow all traffic for now since we want complete visibility and not impact the existing end user experience yet.
+Because you should allow all access first and enforce policy later, you should apply ACL-ALLOW to permit all traffic through the switch port.
+You have already created a default ISE authorization to allow all traffic for now because we want complete visibility and do not want to impact the existing end-user experience yet.

 !
 An ACL must be configured to prepend dACLs from AAA server.

 Note Prior to Cisco IOS software Release 12.2(55)SE on DSBU switches, a port ACL is required for dynamic ACLs from a RADIUS AAA server to be applied.
 Failure to have a default ACL will result in assigned dACLs being ignored by the switch.
 With Cisco IOS software Release12.2(55)SE, a default ACL will be automatically generated and applied.